 Most violence against women is committed by men, and the charity campaigns to educate men that they can take responsibility for thinking about their own actions, and promoting equality and respect.
 It also encourages men to be prepared to call out harassing, sexist and violent behaviour when they see it.

-What are we doing to show our support White Ribbon Day?
+What do we do to show our support on White Ribbon Day?

 If you see one of our White Ribbon trains out on the network, feel free to post a photo on twitter, tagging @WhiteRibbon_UK and @SW_Help

 Support available if you or someone you know is affected by domestic violence